After twenty years of reading and writing poetry, I’ve just released my first self-published poetry book!

 - Remember, you also have the option of publishing with Ingramspark as well, if you want to approach local bookshops.

 If you click ‘publish your book’, it will be on Amazon forever.
 You can not remove it although you can change the cover and contents.
 Therefore, make sure you are completely happy with the proof copies and online viewer before you publish.

-Before you use the KDP program, make sure you have a good understanding of ISBNs.
+Before you use any self-publishing program, make sure you have a good understanding of ISBNs.
 You might like to use the free KDP one but you might be better off buying your own personal one if you want to get your books stocked by other retailers other than Amazon.
 You can read all about UK ISBNs and purchase one from here: Nielsen ISBN Store.